A-Larsen/simple-shell/README.md

 	```
 	synopsis:

-	.echo *string to print to console*
+	.echo *strings to print to console*

 	```

-	the string can be with or without quotes
+	the strings can be with or without quotes.
+This command can take any number of arguments

 - .help